antillean-nighthawk/mii-music-bot/README.md

 # mii-music-bot
 Plays nothing but a cursed version of the mii theme nonstop

+Needs TOKEN var in a .env file to work